chanchanngann/mongo_streamlit/README.md

     	username = "myuser"
     	password = "mypassword"

-3. Make sure to put [requirements.txt](/requirements.txt) in github repo so streamlit will install the Python dependencies accordingly.
+3. Make sure to put [requirements.txt](/requirements.txt) in the github repo so that streamlit will install the Python dependencies accordingly.

 ![streamlit-app](/streamlit-app.png)

 ### About the dataset
-The data is about heart attack risk with different attributes.
+The data is about heart attack risk given with different attributes.

 *Data source: https://www.kaggle.com/datasets/iamsouravbanerjee/heart-attack-prediction-dataset/data*